Crude Oil Forecast: June WTI Confirms Double Top, Decline Likely Corrective

 Dean Rogers, CMT

-Dean Rogers, CMT is the general manager of the Kase Call Center in Albuquerque, New Mexico.
-He oversees all of Kase and Company, Inc.’s operations including research and development, marketing, and client support.
-Dean began his career with Kase in early 2001 as a programmer but has developed into Kase’s senior technical analyst.
+Dean Rogers, CMT is the President of Kase and Company, Inc. He oversees all of Kase's operations including research and development, marketing, and client support.
+Dean began his career with Kase in early 2000 as a programmer but developed into Kase’s senior technical analyst and became President of the company in January 2024.
 He writes Kase’s award-winning weekly Crude Oil, Natural Gas, and Metals Commentaries.
 He is an instructor at Kase's classes and webinars and provides all of the necessary training and support for Kase's hedging models and trading indicators for both retail and institutional traders.

 Leave a Reply